 You have an ALTER TABLE statement that disables a constraint.
-To accomplish the same thing, you use the WRKPFCST command directly on the iSeries system, since the ALTER TABLE statement cannot be used to disable a constraint.
+To accomplish the same thing, you use the WRKPFCST command directly on the System i5, since the ALTER TABLE statement cannot be used to disable a constraint.
 The WRKPFCST command gives you the option of enabling and disabling constraints.
+You can also enable and disable constraints in iSeries Navigator by right-clicking the constraint and selecting 'Enable' or 'Disable'.